coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 this is not because our employers don't offer this, as they rarely offer structured tech training, either.

 I want us to change this.
-That’s why I am writing this article.
+That's why I am writing this article.

 :::

 ## Where to start?

+at being better than that.

 :::notes